what is ecofeminism?

 We also make many of the day to day decisions around what products our family uses and consumes, and therefore have a huge influence on the marketplace and how sustainable a world our children are going to grow up in.
 That’s why I wanted to create this website, as a one-stop resource for women (with female bodies*) who care about going through pregnancy, childbirth and parenting in a socially-conscious way.

 I hope you’ll join me on the journey and get as excited as I am to participate in a new ecofeminist movement in whatever way feels appropriate to you.

-* For what should be obvious reasons, trans women don’t fall into my chosen target audience of mothers who are going through pregnancy, birth and the experience of baby-raising and motherhood that comes afterwards.
-To my knowledge there is not yet an eco-friendly parenting resource that is targeted to trans people but I will be more than happy to recommend one if I come across one.
+* For what should be obvious reasons, trans women don’t fall into my chosen audience of mothers who are going through pregnancy, birth and the experience of baby-raising and motherhood that comes afterwards.
+To my knowledge there is not yet an eco-friendly parenting resource that is targeted to pregnant trans men but I will be more than happy to recommend one if I come across one.

 what is an ecofeminist mama?

 Obviously I’m not the boss of ecofeminism and this is purely my opinion, but this is my handle and blog name so I probably get some say!
 To me an ecofeminist mama is a mama who trying to be both ethical about her parenting techniques and consumerist choices.